 Our artisans in Patan, Nepal have mastered the art of lost wax metal casting over many centuries.
 As a result, they have long been the preferred source of sculptures for the Tibetan monasteries.
-Therefore, when you purchase this Vajrayogini Buddha statue you can rest assured that you have procured a monastic quality Tibetan Buddha statue.
+Therefore, after purchasing this gold gilded Vajrayogini statue rest assured that you have procured a monastic quality sculpture.

 Furthermore, she holds the flaying knife in her right hand and wears the garland of fifty skulls around her shoulders.
 She stands on a single lotus pedestal and the flames of pristine awareness burn around her.
 Please note that for cosmetic purposes the frame is removable.
 Therefore, it can be removed or adjusted to suit the preference of the buyer.